 Legal in all 50 states

 You would be surprised by the number of people who are asked, “Is that even legal” when they say they homeschool.
 That particular question always cracks me up because if it was illegal, don’t you think we’d be a bit more discreet about it!
 I mean, people don’t just readily fess up to other crimes during polite chit chat, so why on earth would we tell people we homeschool if it were illegal?
 In case you weren’t sure, yes, homeschooling is completely legal.
-It is legally allowed for parents to educate their own children at home in all 50 states and in many countries around the world.
+Parents can legally educate their own children at home in all 50 states and in many countries around the world.
 Should anyone ever ask if it legal for you to homeschool, simply point them to the laws of your state/country.

 One key to making sure you are not doing anything illegal is to know the laws of your specific state.
 While homeschooling is legal in all 50 states, each state has differing requirements for homeschoolers.
 Some states require nothing more than simply choosing to do it and educating your child, other states require quarterly reports to the state with a detailed outline of what will be taught and how you will teach it.
 Various states are more and less ‘homeschool friendly’, and I can’t speak to every state out there, but I can discuss Oregon’s laws.